Congress Rejects Merchant Fleet Regime Reform

 On August 21, 2025, Argentina’s Senate rejected Emergency Decree 340/2025, issued by the Executive Branch in May of this year, which introduced significant reforms in the federal cabotage legal framework (see our comments in “New Merchant Navy Regime”).
 The House of Deputies had done the same on August 6, 2025.
 Both rejections were published in the Official Gazette on August 25, 2025 (Resolutions 39 and 57).

-Under Law 26122, which regulates the legislative process and the scope of Congress's intervention regarding emergency decrees issued by the Executive Branch, the rejection of the Decree by both Houses of Congress implies its repeal.
+The rejection of Decree 340/2025 by both Houses of Congress implies its repeal.
+This is stipulated in Law 26122, which regulates the legislative process and the scope of Congress's intervention regarding emergency decrees issued by the Executive Branch.

-The Decree had been based on a declared emergency in the sector, with the stated objectives of contributing to the progressive development of the Argentine Merchant Navy, promoting competition between domestic and international operators, and aligning local regulations with international best practices.
+Decree 340/2025 had been based on a declared emergency in the sector, with the stated objectives of contributing to the progressive development of the Argentine Merchant Fleet, promoting competition between domestic and international operators, and aligning local regulations with international best practices.

-Among its central provisions, the Decree created a Special Regime for the Argentine Merchant Navy, allowing shipowners to request the provisional suspension of the Argentine-flag registration of vessels to register them under foreign registries for up to ten years.
+Among its central provisions, Decree 340/2025 created a Special Regime for the Argentine Merchant Fleet, allowing shipowners to request the provisional suspension of the Argentine-flag registration of vessels to register them under foreign registries for up to ten years.
 It also facilitated the possibility for foreign-flagged vessels to obtain Argentine-flag treatment to operate in Argentine cabotage.

 This insight is a brief comment on legal news in Argentina; it does not purport to be an exhaustive analysis or to provide legal advice.